Sports Pupil Premium 2019-20

 At Harestock Primary school we understand the value of Sport and PE and believe that all children should be given the opportunity to take part in regular sport, including competitions both in school and against other schools.

 At Harestock Primary school we believe that PE and Sport build self-esteem, teamwork and leadership skills.
 We believe that PE and sport are also important because they help build an inclusive society, raise levels of participation in sport after young people leave school and positively affect the health of the nation.
 PE and sport provision at Harestock enables the school to take part in the ‘School Games Mark’ which is a government led awards scheme launched in 2012 to reward schools for their commitment to the development of competition across their school and into the community.
-Harestock was validated again at Silver level Active Mark for the year 2016-17.
+Harestock was validated at Silver level Active Mark in July 2019.

 Harestock Primary school Sports premium is to: